Markaos/tool/BeforeFirstUse.md

 that you must decide where to place them.
 It should be easy accessible, for example ~/tools.

-Open your ~/.bashrc or ~/.bash_profile and add this line to the end:
+Open your ~/.bashrc or ~/.bash_profile and add line bellow to the end (replace /home/YOUR_USERNAME/tools with path to your selected directory):

-    export TOOLS_PATH="/path/to/tools/dir"
+    export TOOLS_PATH="/home/YOUR_USERNAME/tools"

 Two notes here: